Product Still Life Photography: Full Guide for Your Business

 Here’s a look at the typical team working behind the scenes:

-- Creative Director: Owns the overall visual vision.
-Ensures alignment between brand strategy and final output.
+Creative Director — owns the overall visual vision and ensures alignment between brand strategy and final output.

-- Photographer: Controls lighting, composition, and image capture.
-They translate concepts into execution.
+Photographer — controls lighting, composition, and image capture.
+Translates the creative brief into frames.

-- Set Designer / Prop Stylist: Arranges the product and props in a visually compelling, on-brand way.
-May specialize in product styling or food, beauty, jewelry, etc. Designs or sources surfaces, textures, and structural elements for the scene.
+Set Designer / Prop Stylist — arranges the product and props in a visually considered, on-brand environment.
+Sources surfaces, textures, and structural elements.

-- Retoucher / Post-Production Editor: Polishes the final images to perfection, while keeping them true to life.
+Retoucher — polishes the final images while keeping them authentic and true to the physical product.

-- Producer (in larger shoots): Handles logistics, schedules, budgets, and communication between your team and the creative crew.
+Producer — handles logistics, schedules, budgets, and communication between the brand team and the creative crew.

 Depending on your project size, roles may overlap, but even small teams cover most of these functions.
 What matters is that everyone is working toward the same creative and commercial goals.